-- development of new computational methods, algorithms, models and technologies for personalized medicine, - introducing new diagnostic and therapeutic solutions based on computerized simulations into clinical practice, - fostering creation and growth of enterprises which develop cutting-edge diagnostic and therapeutic technologies, - contributing to novel training and education curricula which meet the needs of modern personalised medicine.
+development of new computational methods, algorithms, models and technologies for personalized medicine,

+- fostering creation and growth of enterprises which develop cutting-edge diagnostic and therapeutic technologies, - contributing to novel training and education curricula which meet the needs of modern personalised medicine.

-The Sano Centre is situated in Kraków: a city well known for educating top-class medical practitioners and IT experts, whose teaching hospitals are well regarded among the academic community and whose life science technology sector is continually expanding.
+The Sano Centre (https://sano.science/) is situated in Kraków: a city well known for educating top-class medical practitioners and IT experts, whose teaching hospitals are well regarded among the academic community and whose life science technology sector is continually expanding.